 The lodge is hard to leave, thanks to its beauty, sense of calm and the feeling that, once you have driven up this beautifully groomed driveway, there's no need to rush back to the city.

-* Where to stay: Puriri Hills Vineyard and Lodge, 398 North Rd, Clevedon.
-Ph (09) 292 9264.
-The lodge costs $500 per day, which includes accommodation for two people in the suite, breakfast and a complimentary bottle of wine.
-Extra guests cost $100 per person.
+Where to stay: Puriri Hills Vineyard and Lodge, 398 North Rd, Clevedon.
+Ph: (09) 292 9264.
+Accommodation for two people, breakfast and a complimentary bottle of wine are included in the price.